51Degrees/specifications/pipeline-specification/features/data-updates.md

 to an instance of the Aspect Engine.

-It is possible that an Aspect Engine requires more than one data source [^1] and implementers may choose either to provide the data in a single unified way or to implement the Data Update service to allow for multiple file sources.
+It is possible that an Aspect Engine requires more than one data source [^1] and implementers can choose either to provide the data in a single unified way or to implement the Data Update service to allow for multiple file sources.

 [^1] data sources are referred to as data files in the reference implementations